A Hyperactive FRB Pinpointed in an SMC-Like Satellite Host Galaxy: Analysis and Results

-This satellite association also has profound implications for future FRB host identification and characterization.
-Other known repeating FRBs have shown offsets of tens of kpc from massive galaxies, such as FRB~20200120E \citep{Bhardwaj_2021_ApJL}, associated with a globular cluster within M81 \citep{Kirsten_2022_Natur}, and FRB~20240209A, offset from a quiescent elliptical galaxy \citep{Shah_2025_ApJL,Eftekhari_2025_APJL}.
-The case of FRB~20190208A \citep{hewitt_2024_mnras_dec}, a repeating FRB whose host appears to be an exceptionally low-luminosity ($\sim 0.001$--$0.05\,L^{*}$) dwarf galaxy offset by $\sim 10\arcsec$ from two more massive galaxies, further illustrates this.
+A major discovery in this work is the identification of the FRB host as a satellite of a more massive, star-forming spiral galaxy, DESI J212740.488+041911.64.
+Our GTC spectroscopic follow-up confirms that this central galaxy lies at the same redshift as the FRB host, with a projected offset of $\sim 10\arcsec$ from two more massive galaxies, further illustrates this.
 While the lack of a redshift determination for the ultra-faint host of FRB~20190208A currently precludes a definitive association, it is likely that in the future, some FRBs will appear host-less but will be tens of arcseconds, in projection, from a massive galaxy.
 The latter may well prove to be the central galaxy of an as-yet unseen low-luminosity satellite host.
-A faint satellite like the host of \ronefourseven\ (or FRB~20190208A) would be invisible in standard follow-up at modest redshifts in archival datasets, thus masquerading as ``hostless'' or appearing to show a high offset from the closest galaxy in the survey.
+A faint satellite like the host of \ronefourseven\ (or FRB~20190208A) would be invisible in standard follow-up at modest redshifts in archival datasets, thus masquerading as ``hostless'' or appearing offset from the nearest detected galaxy \citep[see also][]{2023MNRAS.525..994M}.
 The commonly used PATH algorithm \citep{Aggarwal_2021_APJ_PATH} might even assign a low probability of association to the central galaxy, given a precise and well-offset radio localization.
 Recognizing and systematically identifying this population of faint satellite hosts could substantially revise redshift and energetics distributions for ``hostless'' FRBs, highlighting the need for deeper optical observations around seemingly isolated FRBs.

 In conclusion, our precise localization of \ronefourseven\ combined with comprehensive spectroscopic and photometric analyses reveals a complex and unique environment for a repeating FRB.
 We've confirmed its location within a dwarf galaxy, shed light on the potentially dominant role of foreground halo DM, and, most notably, established its first-of-its-kind satellite association within a larger galactic system.
 This discovery expands the known diversity of FRB host environments and underscores the importance of multi-wavelength follow-up and careful consideration of intervening structures for a complete understanding of FRB progenitors and their utility as cosmological probes.
 The $0.5$-kpc offset of \ronefourseven\ from its dwarf host's center is also consistent with a source that could be the product of a binary merger \citep{Nugent_2024_APJ}, although detailed space-based observations are needed to confirm the local star-formation environment.
 This work opens new avenues for investigating the formation channels of FRBs, particularly in interacting galactic systems, and redefines our perspective on ``hostless'' FRBs.